alexdowad/alexdowad.github.io/_posts/2024-07-12-dont-fuzz-uninstrumented-binary.markdown

 ---
 layout: post
-title:  "Stuff I have learned: Don't use a coverage-guided fuzzer on an uninstrumented binary"
+title:  "Stuff I Have Learned: Don't use a coverage-guided fuzzer on an uninstrumented binary"
 date:   2024-07-12
 categories:
   - fuzzing